Ajith Kumar: 1999–2008

-In 2001, Ajith appeared in three commercially successful films.
-Dheena, co-starring Laila and Suresh Gopi, released at Pongal and marked the beginning of a new image of Ajith as an action hero who would appeal to the masses.
+In 2001, Kumar appeared in three commercially successful films.
+Dheena, co-starring Laila and Suresh Gopi, released at Pongal and marked the beginning of a new image of Kumar as an action hero who would appeal to the masses.
 He earned the nickname, "Thala" (Leader), from this film.
 In the same year, he was offered a role in Nandhaa, which he rejected and was later replaced by Suriya, the eldest son of actor Sivakumar.
 His next was the much-hyped thriller Citizen, portraying him in ten get-ups and it became a commercial success at the box office.
 A role in the family drama Poovellam Un Vasam followed opposite Jyothika and was a critical and commercial success, earning him the Tamil Nadu State Film Special Award and his third nomination for the Filmfare Award for Best Actor – Tamil.
-The year ended off with a brief appearance in Santosh Sivan's Hindi project Asoka, in which Ajith played as one of the antagonist against Shah Rukh Khan, which did not perform well.
-In 2002, Ajith appeared in three films, the first two, Red and Raja being box office disappointments, the former further building up his image as an action hero.
-The third film Villain, directed by K. S. Ravikumar, portrayed Ajith in a dual role, one as a mentally disabled person and another as a caring brother.
+The year ended off with a brief appearance in Santosh Sivan's Hindi project Asoka, in which Kumar played as one of the antagonist against Shah Rukh Khan, which did not perform well.
+In 2002, Kumar appeared in three films, the first two, Red and Raja being box office disappointments, the former further building up his image as an action hero.
+The third film Villain, directed by K. S. Ravikumar, portrayed Kumar in a dual role, one as a mentally disabled person and another as a caring brother.
 The film emerged as a commercial success and earned him his second Filmfare Award for Best Actor – Tamil.

-From 2003 through 2005, Ajith appeared in fewer films due to his career in motor racing becoming more prominent.
+From 2003 through 2005, Kumar appeared in fewer films due to his career in motor racing becoming more prominent.
 2003 saw the release of his long-delayed Ennai Thalatta Varuvala and the police drama Anjaneya, both failing commercially.
 In that period, three successful films, namely Saamy, Kaakha Kaakha and Ghajini, were turned away by the actor due to various reasons.

 His next film, Jana with Sneha, also became a big failure, with the Saran film Attagasam, being his only hit in the period.
-The film saw Ajith portray a dual role, with a song "Thala Deepavali", penned to promote his action image.
-In 2005, the failure of the Linguswamy film Ji, despite garnering positive reviews and taking a strong opening, saw Ajith take a sabbatical from acting to re-work his image.
+The film saw Kumar portray a dual role, with a song "Thala Deepavali", penned to promote his action image.
+In 2005, the failure of the Linguswamy film Ji, despite garnering positive reviews and taking a strong opening, saw Kumar take a sabbatical from acting to re-work his image.
 Of the five films released between 2003 and 2005, his only box office hit was Attagasam.